Date: Saturday, May 12, 2018

 Packet Pick-Up and Late Registration

-Registration packet pick-up begins on Saturday, May 6th from 6:15-7:15 a.m at the parking lot in front of the Central Park Boathouse (74th Street & East Drive).
-You must show photo ID & USAT card or receipt to receive the packet.
+Registration packet pick-up begins on Friday, May 11th from 4:30-6:00 p.m or Saturday, May 12th from 5:30 – 6:30 am at the parking lot in front of the Central Park Boathouse (74th Street & East Drive).
+You must show photo ID to receive the packet.
 Only competitors may pick up their numbers in person with photo ID.
 You may not pick up a race packet for anyone else.
 New entries will be accepted!
 (Cash Only.
 No T-Shirt)

-Both team members must be present at the same time and show a photo ID & USAT card or receipt to pick up the race packets.
+Both team members must be present at the same time and show a photo ID to pick up the race packets.
 Sorry, no exceptions.
 Only competitors may pick up their numbers in person with photo ID.
 You may not pick up a race packet for anyone else.

 • Know your race/bib number and have your ID ready!